po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Evr_Git-Pull-Request/README.md

 # Git Pull Requests

+In the previous git guide activity, we practiced the basic workflow of creating a new feature branch, committing and pushing our work, and then merging the finished feature branch with the core code base.
+That workflow makes sense for a smaller solo project, but what about larger projects with multiple developers working on several features simultaneously?
+We can imagine that it would be helpful to have our team members review our code and vice versa to make sure that everything looks okay before merging.
+Luckily, Github has a pull request feature that lets us do that!

 A pull request is a tool that allows us to collaborate on features after they are finished and before they are merged into a development branch or main code base.
 Once a feature branch is finished and ready for review, we can open a pull request and invite team members to review the code, comment on it, and even push their own commits.
 Pull requests not only provide a chance to catch bugs before merging, but they are also an important opportunity for developers to talk about features and decide if any modifications need to be made before moving forward.

 In this activity, we will practice opening a pull request for a feature branch.
 For now, you will only leave comments and a review on your own code.
 In future activities, you will learn more about collaboration on github and have the chance to work with others.
 Once the review is finished, we will merge the pull request and delete the feature branch.